annagong/annagong.github.io/about.md

 ![girl](https://byizzy.github.io/annagong/girl.png)

-Hi, my name is Anna Gong and I'm a high school senior in Southern California.
-I'm 17, and I love to draw.
-My favorite subjects are something and something, and this is another super artsy fact about me because that's just how cool and aloof I truly am.
-Here is a one last thing about me, what a great time.
+Hi, my name is Anna!
+I'm a 17-year-old art student in Southern California.
+I make a lot of work in a variety of mediums, including both digital and traditional art.
+My primary focus right now is improving my style, technique, and vision.
+If you're interested in a commission of any kind, email me at agong1@hwemail.com.
+Thanks for stopping by!